ouya/docs/setup.md

 ##### Windows

-You will need to modify the file `usb_driver\android_winusb.inf` within the Android SDK for your OUYA console to be recognised.
+1. Download and install the [Android SDK and tools](http://developer.android.com/sdk/index.html) to your PC following the included instructions.

+2. Open the `Android SDK\extras\google\usb_driver\android_winusb.inf` file.

-You should locate the section with the title `[Google.NTx86]` and add the following lines before connecting the console;
+3. Find the section titled `[Google.NTx86]` and add the following lines:

         ;OUYA Console
         %SingleAdbInterface% = USB_Install, USB\VID_2836&PID_0010
         %CompositeAdbInterface% = USB_Install, USB\VID_2836&PID_0010&MI_01

-You should then connect your consoles micro USB port to the USB port of your computer using the appropriate cable.
-Once it has been connected you should run the following command:
+4. Connect your Ouya to your PC (Micro USB to USB) then run the following commands:

         adb kill-server
         echo 0x2836 >> "%USERPROFILE%\.android\adb_usb.ini"
         adb start-server
         adb devices

-Open the Device Manager (Right-click My Computer->Properties->Device Manager)
+5. Open the Device Manager (Right-click My Computer->Properties->Device Manager)

-In Device Manager find Portable Devices\OUYA Console, (Right-click and choose Update Driver Software...)
+6. In Device Manager, find **Portable Devices\OUYA Console**.

+7. Right-click and choose **Update Driver Software...**

-Pick the option (Browse my computer for driver software)
+8. Choose **Browse my computer for driver software**

-Pick the option (Let me pick from a list of device drivers on my computer)
+9. Choose **Let me pick from a list of device drivers on my computer**

-Click Have Disk...
-(Browse to Android SDK\extras\google\usb_driver)
+10. Click **Have Disk** and browse to **Android SDK\extras\google\usb_driver**

-Choose ADB Composite Device
+11. Choose ADB Composite Device

-The Google device driver is not signed which prevents automatic from finding it.
+    *The Google device driver is not signed which prevents automatic from finding it.*

     Your console should be shown in the list of available devices.

 ##### Eclipse